harrycresswell/harry/content/page/imprint.md

 ## Privacy Policy

-Here‘s my [privacy policy](/privacy) for those interested in what data I collect, what I do with it and how I keep it safe.
+Here’s my [privacy policy](/privacy) for those interested in what data I collect, what I do with it and how I keep it safe.